The Giveaway Model and the Online Hunting Industry

 I’ve always been a fan of innovative business models both on and off the Web.

-The other day on 10 Things Every Hunting Website Needs (Plus a Few Extra Ideas)
+The other day on 10 Things Every Hunting Website Needs (Plus a Few Extra Ideas), KRAY1, left a good comment and he asked if I could write a little bit about the giveaway business model:

 With an MBA I have been intrigued by the revenue generating ability for someone to have fun hunting all over the world and others pay for their working-vacations!
 I saw sites like Sportsmen Of North America who give away a hunting trip a week to their members, to some of the ones you mention here.
 Also Magnum hunt club is another.
 You didn’t mention contests or give aways, but there is a huge draw there for folks who don’t have $5k-$15k to blow on a hunting trip, but for free, or $5-$10 a month are willing to join.
 There is so much valuable info free on the net, I can’t see paying for it, without a chance to win something.
 Maybe I’m just spoiled.
 What is your take on those sites?